jeshuacn/movie_recommender_app/README.md

 ![](images/MovieMatch.gif)

 Welcome to the Movie Recommendation App!
-This app is designed to help users discover new movies and tv-shows based recommendations using word embedding.
+Are you tired of endlessly scrolling through streaming platforms, trying to find your next favorite movie or TV show?
+Our app is here to help!
+With our movie recommendation algorithm, you can discover new titles that are tailored to your personal taste.
+Simply input the name of a movie or TV show that you love, and we'll recommend the top 20 similar titles for you to check out.
+Our app uses advanced word embedding techniques to analyze the plot and themes of each title, ensuring that our recommendations are as accurate and relevant as possible.
+So sit back, relax, and let us help you discover your next favorite flick!

 Movies/TV-Shows recommendations using [Gensim](https://radimrehurek.com/gensim/) library and based on features extracted containing description or information about the movie in text format we stimate the word embeddings for each word in the description using [Gensim](https://radimrehurek.com/gensim/) and based on the cosine similarity between the similar description we built a recommendation algorithm.